contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 <title>Seitentitel</title>
 ```

-**Robots tag:** The Robots tag defines how search engines treat a page.
+**Robots tag:** The robots tag defines how search engines treat a page.

-- *index:* include the page in the search index
+- *index:* add the page to the search index
 - *follow:* follow the links on the page
 - *noindex:* do not include the page in the search index
 - *nofollow:* do not follow the links on the page

-The standard case is *index,follow*, because we want Google to include our pages as comprehensively as possible in the search index.
-However, certain pages, such as the imprint or registration page, can be excluded from indexing using the statement index*,follow*.
+The default case is *index,follow*, because we want Google to include our pages as comprehensive as possible in the search index.
+However, certain pages, such as the imprint or the registration page, can be excluded from indexing using the statement index*,follow*.

 {{% notice note %}}
 The Robots tag setting has no effect on Contao's search index for website search.
+{{% /notice %}}

 **Output in source code:**